This Jewel Cake is sure to be the hit of your party. With the mosaic design of the jello inside, each cake slice is more special than the last.

-- Preheat oven to 450 deg F and grease a jelly roll pan, line with parchment and grease paper.
+- Preheat oven to 450 degrees F and grease a jelly roll pan, line it with parchment and grease the paper.

 - Lay out a tea towel and cover it with ¼ cup of powdered sugar.
 Remove the cake from the oven and turn out onto tea towel and allow 1 hour to cool.